azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 Or better yet, what if we wanted to survive *unknown mistakes*?
 Equifax screwed up huge because there was a known RCE and they didn't patch, however for many years before that there was an unknown RCE.
-But they, and many other companies, also screw up by not having an architecture which is resllient to such mistakes.
+But they, and many other companies, also screw up by not having an architecture which is resilient to such mistakes.
 If the person who discovered the Apache Struts vulnerability had been motivated differently companies could have been exploited without warning.
 What would we have to do to survive that situation?